benji-35/indentation_check/README.md

 # indentation_check
 Binary to check indentation of files

-to see informations about commands :
+to see information about commands :
 ./indentation -h

 Made by DELVERT Benjamin